Orama-Interactive/Pixelorama-Docs/docs/concepts/color_mode.md

 sidebar_label: Color mode
 ---

 As of right now, Pixelorama supports the **RGBA** and **Indexed** color modes for its [projects](project).
-You can choose a color mode when creating a new project, or at any time during the editing of a project, by going to the Image menu, and selecting a color mode from the "Color mode" submenu.
+You can choose a color mode when creating a new project, or at any time during the editing of a project, by going to the Project menu, and selecting a color mode from the "Color mode" submenu.

 ## RGBA
 RGBA is the default color mode.
 It stands for Red, Green, Blue and Alpha.
 When using this color mode, each pixel of the image contains four values: a red value, a green value, a blue value and an alpha value.
 The first three values make up the color of the pixel, and the alpha value contains its transparency.